top of page

 The Economics of Innovation: Mountaineering and the American Space Program

 In 2013, Howard McCurdy produced the enclosed report on the commercialization of mountain climbing on Mt.
 Everest as an analog to the commercialization of space travel.
+This report examines the history of mountain climbing on Mt.
+Everest in search of lessons the activity might contain for the process of space exploration.

 January 13, 2003